bclittleua/scripts/swmud/readme.md

 These are the files used to run a discord bot for swmud.org that checks and returns remaining mud boot time.

-discobot.py is the bot itself and listens for /uptime on the swmud discord server to run manbc.sh
+fetchmud.sh runs at a regular interval, connects to swmud, and writes uptime (in seconds) to a file

-manbc.sh briefly connects to mud and grabs uptime from login prompt
+discobot.py is the bot itself and listens for /uptime, /helpme, or /reboot on the swmud discord server /uptime runs mudup.sh and up2disco.py

-uptime is subtracted from 7d7h for time remaining until reboot
+/reboot runs mudbc.sh and boot2disco.py

-manbc.sh then calls boot2disco.py which sends the remaining time to discord via webhook
+Example Usage:

-bootcheck.sh is setup to return only the uptime vs time remaining
+mudup/mudbc.sh checks the uptime in seconds, calculates how much time has elapsed since uptime was written up2disco/boot2disco returns the value to discord via a webhook